 HLTH 2010 Homeopathy, 2 cr.
+Elective offered limited terms

 This course gives students an understanding of the origins of homeopathy, how disease is manifested, how to take a case, how to prioritize the signs and symptoms, and how to prepare and administer homeopathic remedies.
 It will also introduce many remedies useful in the practice of midwifery.